Archives of Yugoslavia

-Archives of Yugoslavia (Архив Југославије), in Belgrade, Serbia, houses and protects the archival materials produced by state bodies and organizations of Yugoslavia from 1918 to 2006.
-It currently exists as a cultural institution, museum and library.
-The Archives' building is located in Senjak, which belongs to a designated cultural-historical area of Topčider, famous for its numerous public and private buildings assigned monument status.
-It is the most important archive and museum of the history of Yugoslavia.
+Archives of Yugoslavia (Архив Југославије), in Belgrade, Serbia, house and protect the archival materials produced by state bodies and organizations of Yugoslavia from 1918 to 2006.
+They currently exist as a cultural institution, museum, and library.
+The archives building is located in Senjak, which belongs to a designated cultural-historical area of Topčider, famous for its numerous public and private buildings that have cultural heritage status.

 History

-The Archives of the Yugoslav state were founded in 1950, under the name State Archive of the Federal People's Republic of Yugoslavia (FNRJ).
-Three years later the name was changed to The State Archives of FNRJ, and in 1964, to The Archives of Yugoslavia.
-It retained this name until 2003, when, as a consequence of the creation of a State Union of Serbia and Montenegro, it was renamed The Archives of Serbia and Montenegro.
-In 2009, the Serbian government reinstated its previous name and granted it the status of high cultural importance.
+The archives of the Yugoslav state were founded in 1950, under the name State Archives of the Federal People's Republic of Yugoslavia (FNRJ).
+In 1958, the reading room was opened for international researchers with Ivo John Lederer as the first non-Yugoslav historian investigating Yugoslav delegation at the Paris Peace Conference.
+Since then, numerous historians, publicists, and diplomats from various countries have utilized the archives collections.
+Austrian researchers Yuri Standenat, Gustav Chalupa and Felix Ermacora were brought to the archives in 1987 due to investigations into the wartime past of former UN Secretary-General and Austrian President Kurt Waldheim, making him a "persona non grata" in the USA.
+Three years later the name was changed to the State Archives of FNRJ, and in 1964, to the Archives of Yugoslavia.
+The Archives retained this name until 2003, when, as a consequence of the establishment of a State Union of Serbia and Montenegro, they were renamed the Archives of Serbia and Montenegro.
+In 2009, the Government of Serbia reinstated previous name and granted the archives the status of high cultural importance.

 Archives and collections

-Within its 840 archives and collections, The Archives of Yugoslavia house 24.5 kilometers of records created between 1914 and 2006.
+Within its 840 archives and collections, the Archives of Yugoslavia house 24.5 kilometers of records created between 1914 and 2006.
 The materials relate to the activities of the central government and state authorities in the areas of the domestic and foreign policy, finance, economy, healthcare, education, culture, social policy, justice, banking, and other topics.

 Archival records from the period of the Kingdom of Yugoslavia comprise 146 archives of materials created between 1918 and 1945.
 The archival materials of the post-war Yugoslavia comprise 633 archives generated in the period between 1945 and 2006.

 Building of the Archives

 Erected in 1933 on the location of the First Non-commissioned Infantry Officer School "King Aleksandar I", the building was first called The Residential Home for Secondary School Students King Aleksandar I.

-Vojin Petrovic designed the impressive three-story building in the Modernist style.
+Vojin Petrović designed the impressive three-story building in the Modernist style.

 Its use changed with the beginning of the Second World War and the occupation, during which it housed the Headquarters of the Gestapo, as well as a section of the German military command for the South-West.
 After the war the building housed the Communist Party and a police school.

-In 2003, a bust of King Aleksandar I, made from a sculpture created in 1936 by Slavko Miletic, was returned to the courtyard of the Archives building.
+In 2003, a bust of King Aleksandar I, made from a sculpture created in 1936 by Slavko Miletić, was returned to the courtyard of the archives building.

-On 22 March 2007, the Serbian government declared the Archives building a Cultural Heritage Site of Serbia.
-On 19 February 2009, the cultural institution of the Archives of Yugoslavia was founded.
+On 22 March 2007, the Serbian government declared the archives building a Cultural Heritage Site of Serbia.